aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 ## Objectives

 In this lab module, you will complete the configuration of the dispenser firmware, download the compiled files to your laptop, and then use the tools to flash the microcontroller.
 At that point, the main components of the dispenser with the exception of the motor, will be fully operational.

 By the end of the module you will have:

-* Modified the base firmware code to work with your specific account.
+* Modified the base firmware code to work with your specific account
-* Compiled and downloaded the code files to your laptop.
+* Compiled and downloaded the code files to your laptop
-* Flashed the microcontroller with the compiled code on your laptop.
+* Flashed the microcontroller with the compiled code on your laptop
-* Verified it is communicating with AWS IoT by turning on and off the LED.
+* Verified it is communicating with AWS IoT by turning on and off the LED

 ## Steps to Complete